ViktorVujke/ETH-BTC_Bridge_AVS/README.md

 make start-anvil-chain-with-el-and-avs-deployed
 ```

-The above command starts a local anvil chain from a [saved state](./tests/anvil/avs-and-eigenlayer-deployed-anvil-state.json) with eigenlayer and incredible-squaring contracts already deployed (but no operator registered).
+The above command starts a local anvil chain from a [saved state](./tests/anvil/avs-and-eigenlayer-deployed-anvil-state.json) with eigenlayer and GBTC (incredible-squaring) contracts already deployed (but no operator registered).

 Start the aggregator: